pbuckner/x-plane_plugins/XPython/docs/source/development/modules/camera.rst

 pitched up for positive pitch, and rolled clockwise around the vector it is looking along for roll.

-You control the camera either either until the user selects a new view or permanently (the later being similar to how :doc:`UDP camera control<../udp/vehx>` works).
+You control the camera either until the user selects a new view or permanently (the latter being similar to how :doc:`UDP camera control<../udp/vehx>` works).
 You control the camera by registering a callback per frame from which you calculate the new camera positions.
 This guarantees smooth camera motion.